TorchLean

 The α,β-CROWN two-stage workflow is developed in the Certificates and Two-Stage Workflows chapters.
 Here, the emphasis stays on the shared IR and on what "certificate check" means inside TorchLean.

 The fastest way to understand the verifier stack is to watch a few tiny networks go through the same logic used for larger graphs.
-These examples are intentionally small; their value is that every production-scale claim is made of these same local steps plus induction over the graph.
+These examples are compact; their value is that every production-scale claim is made of these same local steps plus induction over the graph.

 Suppose the input is one-dimensional: x in [0.9, 1.1], logit0 x = 2*x, and logit1 x = x + 0.4.